Alpha Lipoic Acid in Cancer Treatment.

-A 2005 study found that alpha lipoic acid expanded the mitochondrial respiration in cancer cells inside the colon.
+A 2005 study found that alpha-lipoic acid expanded the mitochondrial respiration in cancer cells inside the colon.
 Cancer cells “possess mitochondrial dysfunction” and are unable to produce oxygen through aerobic respiration.
-Alpha lipoic acid has been shown to increase the production of oxygen inside cancer cells, ignite the mechanism for genetic apoptosis and eliminate the mutated cells.
+Alpha-lipoic acid has been shown to increase the production of oxygen inside cancer cells.
+It also ignites the mechanism for genetic apoptosis and eliminates the mutated cells.

-Alpha lipoic acid can also help prevent the spread of metastatic cancers by “creating a reduction in the action of certain key enzymes used to penetrate tissues by tumors.”
+Alpha-lipoic acid can also help prevent the spread of metastatic cancers.
+It creates a reduction in the action of certain key enzymes used to penetrate tissues by tumors.
 It inhibits the growth of new blood vessels that supply cancer cells.
-As a powerful antioxidant, it helps protect the cells against free radicals that are inevitably created during conventional cancer treatments like chemotherapy.
+As a powerful antioxidant, it helps protect the cells against free radicals.
+Free radicals are inevitably created during conventional cancer treatments like chemotherapy.

 ALA makes antioxidants more readily available to cells and helps minimize the cellular damage caused by radiation treatments.
 It also promotes factors that contribute to the destruction of cancer cells.

-At The LifeCo-Clinic we use integrated cancer therapies that do no harm to the body.
+The LifeCo-Clinic uses integrated cancer therapies that do no harm to the body.
 Conventional cancer treatments don’t work and destroy the body’s only natural defense, the immune system.

-Our integrated approach to helping people heal from cancer have people feeling stronger and more vibrant after each day of treatment, unlike the conventional world.
+Our integrated approach to helping people heal from cancer have people feeling stronger and more vibrant after each day of treatment.
+This is the opposite of the conventional world.
 Contact us today and learn how we can help you or a loved one.